makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 -----

 The drive back was quick and quiet.
-Both Sélène and Malina seemed content in their own thoughts, and while she couldn't speak to Malina's, Sélène's swirled in a figure eight around how nice the evening was and how she would even begin to talk about it with Aiden.
+Both Sélène and Malina seemed lost in their own thoughts, and while she couldn't speak to Malina's, Sélène's swirled in a figure eight around how nice the evening was and how she would even begin to talk about it with Aiden.

 The ride wasn't nearly long enough to sort out either, and by the time they stopped in front of home, Sélène could feel the anxiety coming on in icy pangs.
 It made her chest tight and her fingers tingle.